Othala: Popular culture

+Othala is widely used in popular culture, including by J.R.R.
+Tolkien along with other historical runes in The Hobbit, as seen on Thror's map of Erebor.
+These further form the base for the dwarvish Cirth writing systems used in The Lord of the Rings and described in Tolkien's Legendarium.
+The rune is also used as the symbol for the "Lore" resource in Northgard, released in 2018, and in Stargate SG-1, Othala is a world in the Ida Galaxy where the Asgard had lived.
+The Anti-Defamation League notes that because it is part of the runic alphabet, the othala rune is often used in non-racist manners, such as these, and should be interpreted in conjunction with its context.

 Heathenry

 Othala, along with other runes more widely, often feature prominently in the practices of Heathens, and are commonly used to decorate items and in tattoos.
 The use of runes such as othala by far-right groups has been strongly condemned by some Heathen groups, including Asatru UK which released a public statement that "[it] is categorically opposed to fascist movements, or any movements, using the symbols of our faith for hate".